-The food industry, in general, has been going through a bit of a healthy revolution over the last decade or so, with consumers more conscious of what they eat.
+The food industry, in general, has been going through a bit of a health revolution over the last decade or so, with consumers more conscious of what they eat.

-You can see this in the rise of juice bars, vegan cafe and restaurants and the wider array of healthy foods sold in supermarkets.
+You can see this in the rise of juice bars, vegan cafes and restaurants, and the wider array of healthy foods sold in supermarkets.

 However, I would argue that this trend has been a bit slower to filter through to the food truck scene.

-But this is actually a good thing! it means more opportunity for people wanting to start healthy food trucks.
+But this is actually a good thing! it means more opportunities for people wanting to start healthy food trucks.